-There are planned non-significant changes to this activity and its authorizations.
+There are no planned significant changes or modifications to this activity and its authorizations.

 ACTIVITY 2011-1: STREAMLINED APPROVAL PROCESS FOR EXCEPTION PAYMENT STANDARD FOR REASONABLE ACCOMMODATION - HCV

 This activity allows SCCHA to approve any requests for an exception payment standard above 110 percent (not to exceed 120 percent) of the published Fair Market Rent (FMR) as a reasonable accommodation for persons with disabilities.